danielaparker/acons/README.md

 [2,4,6]
 ```

+#### Example 2

-#### A slice object constructed with no parameters selects all the elements along the dimension of an array.
+A slice object constructed with no parameters selects all the elements along the dimension of an array.
 ```c++
 int main()
 {